-The Law Offices of Edward Misleh, APC is a Sacramento law firm located in Sacramento, California that represents clients in Sacramento, California and in Northern California with the services they need and deserve when addressing their legal matters.
-Our firm handles all aspects of California spousal support, to include: establishing spousal support, spousal support modification, and spousal support termination.
+The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing support and support payments.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans.
 Call now 916-443-1267 for your free consultation.

 California Spousal Support

 California spousal support is governed by Family Court §4330 which states that a court may order support payments from one party to the other only in an amount, and for a duration, that the court determines in just and reasonable, based on the standard of living established during the marriage.
 A court has wide discretion in awarding California spousal support.
 The goal is for the supported spouse to be self-supporting within a reasonable period of time.
 For short-term marriages, a reasonable period of time under Family Code §4320(1) is generally one-half the length of the marriage.
 For long-term marriages, as defined under Family Code FC §4336, other factors must be considered.

 Under Family Code §§4320 and 4325, anytime there has been a criminal conviction for an act of domestic violence, a court may reduce or eliminate any award of temporary or permanent California spousal support to the abusive spouse.